MasterKale/SimpleWebAuthn-homepage/docs/packages/server.md

 These will be referenced throughout attestations and assertions to ensure that authenticators generate and return credentials specifically for your server.

 :::info
-The instructions below are for setting up SimpleWebAuthn for 2FA support.
+The following instructions are for setting up SimpleWebAuthn for 2FA support.
 Guides for "Passwordless" and "Usernameless" support can be found under the **Advanced Guides** section.
 :::